Wen raises awareness of hidden plastic and chemicals in conventional menstrual products and promotes reusable and organic options.

 What Wen is doing

 Wen is campaigning to make healthy, eco-friendly period products available to all.
-Supported by over 90 organisations and activists, the campaign is educating people about hidden plastic and chemicals in conventional menstrual products and promoting reusable and organic disposable options.
-The campaign includes a week of action every October called Environmenstrual Week.
+Supported by over 90 organisations and activists, Wen educates people about hidden plastic and toxic chemicals in some menstrual products and promotes reusable and organic disposable options.

 environmenstrual week

 Environmenstrual Week is a week of action, which takes place in October.
 It’s a week to celebrate all things periods!
-The Action Week Toolkit gives lots of ideas on how to get involved.
+The Environmenstrual Week Action Toolkit gives lots of ideas on how to get involved.

 Environmenstrual coalition

-Wen is building a coalition of organisations and businesses that wish to improve availability and access of sustainable menstrual products in the UK to enable women and people with periods to manage their periods without harming their health or the environment.
+Wen is building a coalition of organisations and businesses that want to improve the availability and access of sustainable menstrual products in the UK to enable women and people with periods to manage their periods without harming their health or the environment.

 Environmenstrual Ambassadors